The Guidance You've Been Looking For

-At Veterans Own we are passionate about taking care of our veterans and we are dedicated to providing a service that ensures each veteran we work with receives the disability rating they deserve.
+At Veterans Own we are passionate about taking care of our veterans and we are dedicated to providing a service that ensures each veteran we work with receives accurate exams with the care and great attention.

 After submitting your online inquiry, one of our Veterans Own associates will call you directly to review your service connected disabilities.
 We will make a determination whether our service is the correct fit for your claim.
 If not, we will suggest other methods that may yield better results.

 If you elect to use our service, we will schedule an appointment for you to speak with a medical provider.
 The medical provider will review your service-connected disabilities, perform the necessary exams, and complete your Disability Benefits Questionnaire (DBQ).

 We will return your completed DBQ(s) with helpful instructions in regards to filing your claim.
 You will need to submit your claim to the Veterans Affairs.
 The VA will review your claim and award you a higher disability rating if warranted.

 Bonnie Salser and Veterans Owned was very easy to work with to have my VA disability claim evaluated and raised.
 From the first step through the increase being approved, everything was explained perfectly.
 Medical appointments were set and all paperwork was filled out appropriately using the correct language.
 Thank you Bonnie!

 FIND OUT IF YOU QUALIFY FOR MORE BENEFITS!

 *By submitting your information, you agree to the terms of this website and authorize Veterans Own to call you, even if you are on the Do Not Call List.